aloha-fim/kam_second/README.md

 - Azure Cloud

 ```
 "The marathon is not really about the marathon - it's about the shared struggle.
  And it's not only the marathon but the training."
 -Bill Buffum, Boulder Road Runners

-- App to show more than just records of running times of the Zurich marathon.
+- The App shows more than just running time records of the Zurich marathon.
 - Azure AI is introduced to improve the "mental" aspect of running a marathon.

 - A feature of uplifting and inspiration quotes is attached to the original dataset, on how each runner provides their reason for running the race.